sslarch/caa2021_packages/README.md

-# caa2021_packages
+# Tools for the Revolution: developing packages for scientific programming in archaeology

-Draft session proposal for CAA2021, Cyprus.
+Session proposed for CAA2021, Cyprus.